Mark Pederson

-Mark Patrick Pederson (born January 14, 1968) is a Canadian ice hockey coach and former professional ice hockey left winger who played 169 games in the NHL.
+Mark Patrick Pederson (born January 14, 1968) is a Canadian ice hockey coach and former professional ice hockey left winger who played 169 games in the National Hockey League (NHL).
 He is currently serving as head coach of German side Augsburger Panther since 2021.

 Pederson was born in Prelate, Saskatchewan, but grew up in Medicine Hat, Alberta.

 Playing career

-Pederson was drafted 15th overall by the Canadiens in the 1986 NHL Entry Draft.
+Pederson was drafted 15th overall by the Canadiens in the 1986 NHL entry draft.
 He spent played five seasons in the National Hockey League (NHL) for the Montreal Canadiens, Philadelphia Flyers, San Jose Sharks and Detroit Red Wings from 1989–90 until 1993–94.
 He saw action in a total of 169 NHL games, scoring 35 goals and 50 assists for 85 points.

 In 1995, he took his game overseas and signed with Austrian side Villacher SV.
 In the following season (1996–97), he played for Färjestad BK in Sweden, before transferring to Zürcher SC of Switzerland.
 From 1997 to 2002, Pederson spent time in Germany, representing DEL teams Hannover Scorpions, Krefeld Pinguine and Adler Mannheim and won the German championship with the Adler squad in 2001.
 Pederson joined the San Diego Gulls in 2002 and had a three-year stint with the team.
 In the 2002-03 season, he led the Gulls to winning the Taylor Cup, while being named Playoff MVP and WCHL Forward of the Year.
 He retired following the 2004-05 season.